lingqiz/pre-processing/README.md

-### Video calibration and pre-processing toolkit for Modulo
+### Pre-processing and video calibration toolkit for Modulo

 #### Align videos using cross-correlation between optical flow and the zaber coordinate
 *Usage example:*